 The best way to keep healthy trees is the prevention of disease through proper maintenance; watering, fertilizing, and pruning.
 And while most maple tree diseases are purely cosmetic, a few threaten the life of the tree.

-Here are some of the most common maple tree diseases from most to least serious:
+Here are some of the most common maple diseases from most to least serious:

-Sapstreak gets its name from the dark staining that forms in a star-shaped pattern on the rings of a tree’s chopped trunk.
-It threatens sugar maples specifically, entering through damaged roots.
-Once inside, the sapstreak fungus prevents water and nutrients from reaching branches and leaves.
+This maple tree disease (see picture above) can affect the bark and gets its name from the dark staining that forms in a star-shaped pattern on the rings of a tree’s chopped trunk.
+Sapstreak threatens sugar maples specifically, entering through damaged roots.
+Once inside, the sapstreak pathogen prevents water and nutrients from reaching branches and leaves.

 - Treatment: None other than prevention by protecting roots from damage.
 Some trees recover; others must be completely removed.